 48. In the case of an academic grievance by a student at Monash Malaysia, the investigating officer should consult with the relevant Deputy Head of School (Education) if knowledge of local circumstances may be important for determining the outcome or implementing the decision.

-49. Where the outcome of an administrative grievance is likely to have an impact on the enrolment status or academic progression of a graduate research student, the investigating officer must liaise with the MIGR Grievance Officer before communicating the outcome to the student.
+49. Where the outcome of an administrative grievance is likely to have an impact on the enrolment status or academic progression of a graduate research student, the investigating officer must liaise with the MGE Grievance Officer before communicating the decision to the student.

-50. The student must accept or decline any offer via email within 10 working days of the date of the offer.
-If accepted by the student the solution will be implemented immediately.
+50. The student must accept or decline the recommendations via email within 10 working days of the deemed date of delivery of the decision.
+If accepted by the student the recommendations will be implemented immediately.

 Associate Deans (Education) and Deputy Deans (Education)

 Requesting a review by the University Student Ombudsman

 52. A student who is not satisfied with the outcome of a grievance may request a review by the University Student Ombudsman within 20 working days of the written decision.